nokenwa/twilio-signal-london-23-build-projects/studio/README.md

 todo: image.

-## Phase 2 :: Personalisation
+### Phase 2 :: Personalisation

-The more you know about your customer and their needs, the better experience you'll be able to give them.
+Goal: The more you know about your customer and their needs, the better experience you'll be able to give them.
 Let's add a personal touch to the flow.

 Every widget in an an execution carries data which can be queried by widgets later in the flow.
 We'll see lots of examples later, but for now consider the Trigger widget - it holds data about the incoming message including the body, the senders number and so on.